Is Emailing Patient Names Considered as a HIPAA Violation?

 Do email services need to use encryption to be HIPAA compliant?

-The HIPAA Security Rule sets out the minimum administrative, physical and technical safeguards needed to protect the integrity of PHI.
+Email services do not need to use encryption to be HIPAA compliant.
+The HIPAA Security Rule sets out the minimum administrative, physical, and technical safeguards needed to protect the integrity of PHI.
 However, it does not detail which technologies need to be used.
 This was deliberate, as it means that the Security Rule does not need to be updated every time an advancement in technology is made.
 It does, however, cause confusion amongst CEs and BAs.
 So even though it is not stipulated by the HIPAA Security Rule, CEs and BAs should use encrypted email services whose standards are in line with current best practices.

 Can HIPAA violations result from sharing patient names via email?